 Lignan infused.
 Works well to season cast iron.
 In this form it can be used in uncooked foods like salad dressing or smoothies.
 Good flavor compared to other brands.
 Slightly nutty.
-A 16 oz. bottle.
+A 16-ounce bottle.

 Watch the quality or expiration on this oil.
 It can go bad or stale after opening.